 A licence entitles you to photograph original documents as well as images displayed from material which can be viewed on microform, DVD or CD at the Record Office.

 Documents held which are out of copyright

 Photographs may be taken with digital cameras, including cameras installed on mobile devices, but hand-held scanners may not be used.
-All mobile devices should be set to ‘silent’, and you are asked to avoid making or answering calls whilst in the search room.
+All mobile devices should be set to 'silent'.
+You're asked to avoid making or answering calls whilst in the search room.

 Documents held which are in copyright